wagtail/wagtail/docs/reference/streamfield/blocks.md

 -   `template`
     -   The path to a Django template that will be used to render this block on the front end.
 See [Template rendering](streamfield_template_rendering)
 -   `group`
-    -   The group used to categorize this block.
+    -   The group used to categorise this block.
 Any blocks with the same group name will be shown together in the editor interface with the group name as a heading.

 ## Field block types